Explore the best River Arts District restaurants in Asheville, NC for tacos, BBQ, Polynesian, and more. Food trucks and breweries with food included!

 Baby Bull | 1 Roberts St, Asheville, NC 28801

 3. White Duck Taco Shop

-Sometimes the line sprawls out the door before opening — but you can also catch slower times, if you are lucky.
+Sometimes the line sprawls out the door before opening.
+However, you can also catch slower times, if you are lucky.
 So, what’s the big deal?

-White Duck Taco labels gluten-free items.
-They also have a large parking lot close to the RAD Riverwalk.
+They have a large parking lot close to the RAD Riverwalk.
 If crowds overwhelm you, though, White Duck Taco might not be for you.

 White Duck Taco Shop | RAD 388 Riverside Drive | Downtown 12 Biltmore Avenue | Arden 16 Miami Circle

-Serving up Hawaiian dishes, this Polynesian River Arts District restaurant boasts of poke bowls, a variety of unique fish dishes, and beef and chicken entrees paired with spicy and tropical flavors.
+Serving up Hawaiian dishes, this Polynesian restaurant boasts poke bowls, a variety of unique fish dishes, and beef and chicken entrees paired with spicy and tropical flavors.

 We’ve also enjoyed Indonesian dishes, and you’ll find Filipino-inspired appetizers.

-RosaBees features equally delicious cocktails and desserts, and they label items containing gluten.
+RosaBees’ menu features equally delicious cocktails and desserts.
+They label items containing gluten with an asterisk.

 RosaBees | 27 Foundy Street, Suite #20, Asheville, NC 28801